capensisma/Herald/README.md

   instance.message('fn') //message
   ```

-##### transform
+##### Transform

-  Any **static** data or functions you want added to the notification instance via collection transform.
-Much like the message function option each function will be called with the notification as its `this` context.
+Any **static** data or functions you want added to the notification instance via its collection's transform.
+Much like the message function option each function will be called with the notification's `this` context.

   ```js
   {
     transform: {